 Be honest, when was the last time you physically cleaned your laptop?

-While working during your travels, your laptop gets used everywhere, from coffee shops to co-working spaces and, if you’re lucky, by the pool with a tasty cocktail in your hand.
+While working during your travels, your laptop gets used everywhere, from coffee shops to co-working spaces and, if you’re lucky, you’ll have a great laptop for outdoor use and be sitting by the pool with a tasty cocktail in your hand.

 As much as you try to keep them clean, they still get dirty.